-- The system is well-advertised. - All people experiencing homelessness in the CoC are assessed using the same assessment tool(s). - The system meets the needs of individuals and families who are fleeing or attempting to flee domestic violence, dating violence, sexual assault, or stalking whether or not they are seeking shelter and services at a victim-specific service provider. - The CoC regularly evaluates its coordinated entry system. - The CoC's CE system has a process for clients to file grievances and non-discrimination complaints. - The CoC's CE system complies with all applicable civil rights and fair housing laws and requirements.
+- All people experiencing homelessness in the CoC are assessed using the same assessment tool(s). - The system meets the needs of individuals and families who are fleeing or attempting to flee domestic violence, dating violence, sexual assault, or stalking whether or not they are seeking shelter and services at a victimspecific service provider. - The CoC regularly evaluates its coordinated entry system. - The CoC's CE system has a process for clients to file grievances and non-discrimination complaints. - The CoC's CE system complies with all applicable civil rights and fair housing laws and requirements.

-NC BoS CoC staff, the Coordinated Assessment Council, the NC BoS CoC Steering Committee, and Coordinated Entry Leads work together to make sure the CE system is effective and meets all HUD requirements.
+NC BoS CoC staff, the Coordinated Entry Council, the NC BoS CoC Steering Committee, and Coordinated Entry Leads work together to make sure the CE system is effective and meets all HUD requirements.

-The Coordinated Assessment Council (CAC) is responsible for setting CoC-wide policies, monitoring for compliance with CoC and HUD standards, evaluating CE outcomes, and helping Regional Committees improve their CE systems.
-The CAC is made up of Coordinated Entry Leads and state-wide partners.
+The Coordinated Entry Council (CEC) is responsible for setting CoC-wide policies, monitoring for compliance with CoC and HUD standards, evaluating CE outcomes, and helping Regional Committees improve their CE systems.
+The CEC is made up of Coordinated Entry Leads and state-wide partners.

 Coordinated Entry Leads are responsible for implementing the NC BoS CoC's coordinated entry system in their Regional Committees.
 Coordinated entry, at its core, is a community process that requires commitment and participation from all homeless service providers, so CE Leads are not responsible for personally doing all aspects of CE.
 CE Leads are responsible for organizing, implementing, and overseeing a system that meets all HUD and CoC requirements.
-CE Leads maintain prioritization waiting lists; organize local case conferencing, trainings, and other CE-related meetings; report data to NCCEH and the CAC; and participate in CoC-workgroups and subcommittees, including the CAC.
+CE Leads maintain prioritization waiting lists in HMIS; organize local case conferencing, trainings, and other CE-related meetings; report data to NCCEH and the CEC; and participate in CoC-workgroups and subcommittees, including the CEC.
+CE Leads also help to increase access to the CE system.
+Many CE leads conduct street outreach, VI-SPDATs in shelters, and other activities to make sure everyone in their community has access to coordinated entry.